-The FCA, HMRC, the Gambling Commission and 22 other professional bodies act as supervisory authorities under POCA and the Regulations.
+The FCA, HMRC, the Gambling Commission and 22 other professional bodies presently act as supervisory authorities under the POCA and the Regulations (see question 2.3 above on potential reform to this system).
 Supervisory authorities are obliged to make available information on money laundering and terrorist financing to those they supervise.